Guardianships & Conservatorships

 Creating a Guardianship or Conservatorship

 If you would like to establish a guardianship or conservatorship for a loved one under elder law in Georgia, our Atlanta elder law attorneys and skilled legal team can help you through the process.
 You will need two petitioners who file a petition in the probate court in the area where the ward is currently residing.

 Our Firm and experienced Atlanta elder law attorney can help with guardianship and conservatorship proceedings in the least stressful and most time-efficient manner for the family involved.
 Our certified elder law attorney understands that most guardianships and conservatorships can be alleviated with the proper implementation of advance directive for health care and financial power of attorney documents, we strongly recommend the inclusion of these incapacity documents when making one’s estate plan.

 As an estate planning and probate firm, we understand that most people do not have these important documents.
-We specialize in effectively helping clients with the conservatorship and guardianship proceedings when the need arises.
+We are attorneys specializing in elder law, effectively helping clients with the conservatorship and guardianship proceedings when the need arises.

 Whether you want to appoint guardian or conservator or have been appointed to one of these roles, you will need the effective representation of our Firm.
 Our Atlanta elder law attorney takes actions to protect your rights and ensure that the decisions made are in your best interest.